ang3lkar/ang3lkar/README.md

 ### Hi there 👋

+Based in Athens, Greece.
+I am a polyglot programmer and seasoned front-end engineer.
+And a firm believer of the compound gains of continually fixing the small things.
+I am interested in reliable backend stacks, modern front-end technologies and shipping reliable applications.

 <!--
 **ang3lkar/ang3lkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.